Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 4. Calculate the observed z-score $$Z = \frac{\Delta}{\sqrt{Var}} $$ and eventually the p-value.

 ## 3)
-$$\Delta$$ is a random variable that is normally distributed We do $$ \frac{ \Delta - truth}{appropriate s.d.} $$ to transform into a standard normal distribution.
+$$\Delta$$ is a random variable that is normally distributed.
+We do $$ \frac{ \Delta - truth}{appropriate s.d.} $$ to transform into a standard normal distribution.

-Under the Null hypothesis, we assert that the treatment mean equals control mean and $$\Delta$$ is generated from the null distribution.
-This distribution is for  and it is a random variable due to the limitation that we run the ab test only on a sample of the population.
-If we perform ab test many times, the random variable would take on a different value each time, and it follows this null distribution. each observation is one realization.
+Under the Null hypothesis, we assert that the treatment mean equals the control mean and our observation of the realization of the random variable $$\Delta$$ (after standardization) is generated from the null distribution where the null distribution is a N(0,1).
+If we perform ab test many times, the random variable would take on a different value each time.

+Under the alternative hypothesis, we assert that treatment mean - control mean = $$\delta$$, and our observation of the realization of the random variable $$\Delta$$ is generated from the alternative distribution where alternative distribution is a N($$\delta$$,1)

 ## 4)
 Recall we can calculate the observed z-score: Z = $$ \frac{\Delta}{\sqrt{var(\Delta)}}$$ (link to step 4)